ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 Polygon makes use of an L1 contract called FxRoot for sending messages (in the case of Uniswap, executable proposals), and contracts called FxChild and EthereumProxy on the Polygon chain for forwarding the executable proposals to Uniswap V3 on Polygon.

 Proposal calldata on mainnet meant for Polygon should be forwarded through a call to `sendMessageToChild` on the chain's corresponding mainnet `FxRoot` contract.
 The call would have wrapped calldata for a Uniswap contract function call that would effect the change.
 The FxRoot/FxChild tunnel would bridge that message to Polygon where FxChild would route the message the EthereumProxy parent contract of UniSwap V3.
-An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multi-chain/polygon-example.sol)):
+An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multichain-proposals/polygon-example.sol)):

 ```
-// SPDX-License-Identifier: UNLICENSED
+// SPDX-License-Identifier: MIT
 pragma solidity ^0.8.28;

 import {console2} from "forge-std/console2.sol";